 The personal information that may be collected includes your complete name, email address, mobile number, and other relevant information, depending on the Services that you may have signed-up.

-The Services is built on trusted third-party applications and/or services, such as Google, Automattic/Wordpress, and similar reputable organizations.
+Our Services depend on trusted third-party services, such as Google / Google Ads.
 They have robust privacy policies and practices.
-Your trust in our Services thus extends to them.
+As we rely on them, your trust in us also extends to them.

 On our end, the protection of your personal information is complemented by our implementation of reasonable and appropriate organizational, physical and technical measures intended for the protection of personal information against any accidental or unlawful destruction, alteration and disclosure, as well as against any other unlawful processing.

-The processing of your personal information requires us to share them with the earlier mentioned trusted third-party applications and/or services.
+The processing of your personal information requires us to share them with the earlier mentioned trusted third-party services.